Articles presenting important new research results. Included in this category will be single-subject experimental designs.

 Articles explaining/illustrating a clinical or scientific approach relevant to research and/or clinical approach in audiology and/or speech-language pathology.

-A comprehensive overview of an area of speech, language, or hearing sciences and/or disorders (i.e., systematic review or scoping review).
-Reviews should be accessible to knowledgeable readers not expert in the subject area.
+A comprehensive overview of an area of speech, language, social communication, feeding/swallowing, hearing, or balance/vestibular sciences and/or disorders (i.e., systematic review or scoping review).
+Reviews should be prepared with the same rigour as research articles reporting experimental results and should be accessible to knowledgeable readers not expert in the subject area.

 Research articles, clinical focuses, tutorials and review articles are generally limited to 40 manuscript pages (or 10,000 words) including abstract, references, tables, figures, and appendices.